UNINETTSigma2/documentation/files_storage/clusters.md

 **Cons of running jobs in the project area**

-- There is a risk of interference from other jobs unless one makes sure to run each job in a separate sub directory inside the project area.
+- There is a risk of interference from other jobs unless one makes sure to run each job in a separate sub-directory inside the project area.
-- Because job files are not removed when the job finishes, one has to remember to clean up temporary files afterwards, otherwise they can fill up the quota.
+- Because job files are not removed when the job finishes, one has to remember to clean up temporary files afterwards otherwise they can fill up the quota.
 - There is a risk of using all of the disk quota if one runs many jobs and/or jobs needing a lot of storage at the same time.